Varroa mite – current situation

 The change reflects the continued spread of Varroa across Victoria, New South Wales, Queensland and South Australia and aligns with the national strategy to slow the spread of Varroa and transition to management.

-This reduction in regulatory burden will further support business continuity for beekeepers seeking to introduce bees and hives into Victoria from jurisdictions where Varroa is present and further support access to pollination services for growers.
+This reduction in regulatory burden supports business continuity for beekeepers seeking to introduce bees and hives into Victoria from jurisdictions where Varroa is present and further support access to pollination services for growers.

 In order to manage the biosecurity risks posed by the introduction of bees and hives from apiaries without an adequate Varroa management plan, the existing health certification system has been updated to incorporate Varroa-related conditions.